I have very painful or slightly painful periods.

 I have pain during sex.

-If you have all of these symptoms, you may have a disease called Endometriosis and not even know it.
+If you have all of these ENDOMETRIOSIS SYMPTOMS, you may have a disease called ENDOMETRIOSIS and not even know it.

 This disease is very difficult to diagnose because it can be confused with other conditions, which is why only specialist doctors can detect it.